Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 ## Objective

 This project aims to develop an artificial intelligence model capable of discerning whether a tweet is related to natural disasters.
-It utilizes both Machine Learning and Deep Learning techniques and the methodology of MLOps.
+Leveraging the MLOps framework, we conduct a comprehensive data analysis (EDA) using both Machine Learning and Deep Learning techniques.
+Each model is meticulously logged in MLflow, ensuring a thorough examination to identify the optimal solution.
+Subsequently, these solutions are implemented in a robust API and a fully customizable web application, providing intuitive and efficient user interfaces for the end user.

 `Data Source`: https://www.kaggle.com/vstepanenko/disaster-tweets